-As of the publication of this Blue Paper, one-third of the statewide moratoriums that were originally issued have expired.
-Four states’ moratoriums, Delaware, Kansas, Mississippi, and Montana, expired in May; Ohio’s moratorium was terminated by the governor in early July.
+As of the publication of this Blue Paper, more than one-third of the statewide moratoriums that were originally issued have expired.
+Three states’ moratoriums, Kansas, Mississippi, and Montana, expired in May; two states' moratoriums, Delaware and New Hampshire, expired in July; and Ohio’s moratorium was terminated by the governor in early July.

 The moratorium in Wisconsin was recently reinstated after having been terminated in June.
 Originally, the moratorium issued by the Wisconsin Public Service Commission (PSC) was to apply "during the public health emergency and until further order of the Commission."
 On June 11, 2020 the PSC unanimously voted to lift the temporary statewide moratorium on utility disconnections for nonpayment.
 Customers were encouraged to set up payment plans, and the PSC allowed the utilities to start sending disconnection notices starting July 15 if full payment was not received or a payment plan was put in place.
 The first disconnections could not be executed until 25 July.
 Utilities were required to postpone disconnections for 21 days where a resident had tested positive for COVID-19, and this medical postponement had to be extended if the resident was still under quarantine.
 In addition to the disconnections, utilities were also authorized to start charging late payment fees on debts incurred after July 15.
 This shift was short-lived, as in light of the increasing number of COVID-19 cases the PSC voted on July 23 to reinstate the statewide water shutoff moratorium until September 1.